jimlinntu/scaling-book/inference.md

 Paged Attention<d-cite key="paged"></d-cite> is a refinement upon this that stores KV caches in OS-style page tables and mostly avoids padding the KV caches altogether.
 This adds a lot of complexity but means every batch only uses as much memory as it needs.
 This is a runtime optimization, so again it is indifferent to architecture.

-{% include figure.liquid path="assets/img/paged-attention.png" class="img-fluid img-small" caption="<b>Figure:</b> during generation, a single token (forth) attends to multiple KV cache blocks/pages.
+{% include figure.liquid path="assets/img/paged-attention.png" class="img-fluid img-small" caption="<b>Figure:</b> during generation, a single token (fourth) attends to multiple KV cache blocks/pages.
 By paging the KV cache, we avoid loading or storing more memory than we need to.
 Taken from the <a href=\"https://arxiv.org/pdf/2309.06180\">PagedAttention paper</a>." %}

 <p markdown=1 class="takeaway">**Big Picture:** All told, these KV cache optimizations can reduce KV cache sizes by over an order of magnitude compared to a standard MHA Transformer.
 This can lead to an order-of-magnitude improvement in the overall cost of the Transformer.</p>